CenterForCollectiveLearning/DIVE/README.md

 Development Build Process
 ---------
 1. Run `npm install` in base directory to get development and client-side dependencies.
 2. In one terminal session, `gulp` in base directory (if gulp is installed globally) else `./node_modules/.bin/gulp` to build `./dist` directory and run development server.
+Access server at localhost:3000 in browser.
-3. In another terminal session, API (see below).
+3. In another terminal session, run API (see below, default port 8888).

 Deployment Build Process
 ---------